 Each day I am thankful for the country and city that I have lived over the past three decades.
 I am grateful for the opportunity of working within the health care and rehabilitative systems providing helpful services and education to my clients.

-I intend to continue my learning within the Iyengar system as well as nurturing a passion for gardening and outdoor activities over the coming years.
+I intend to continue my learning within the Iyengar system and other related areas as well as nurturing a passion for gardening and outdoor activities over the coming years.

 Thank you to my students and clients, you are the true guides and teachers of my working journey !